Student Group Opportunities

 Unconfirmed Groups

-What happens when a fair fills?
+What happens when a fair's registration is full?

 Explore U & Activities Fairs Event Day Information